LiveOrDevTrying/Tcp.NET/README.md

                 Port = 8989,
                 EndOfLineCharacters = "\r\n",
                 ConnectionSuccessString = "Connected Successfully",
-                ConnectionUnauthorizedString = "Connection not authorized"
+                ConnectionUnauthorizedString = "Connection not authorized",
             }, new MockUserService(), "connect.tcp.net", StoreLocation.LocalMachine);

 The [Tcp.NET Authentication Server](https://www.nuget.org/packages/Tcp.NET.Server/) does not specify a listening uri / host.
 Instead, the server is configured to automatically listen on all available interfaces (including 127.0.0.1, localhost, and the server's IP).